hashicorp/boundary/README.md

   Boundary the _only_ means of ingress to a host
 * Using the [Boundary Terraform provider](https://registry.terraform.io/providers/hashicorp/boundary/latest) to easily integrate Boundary with your existing code-based infrastructure
-* Pointing a BI tool (PowerBI, Tableau, etc.) at Boundary's session warehouse to generate insights and look for anomalies with respect to session access
+* Pointing a BI tool (PowerBI, Tableau, etc.) at Boundary's data warehouse to generate insights and look for anomalies with respect to session access

 There are many, many more things that Boundary will do in the future in terms of